-Fourth Industrial Revolution (FIR) is on the door step.
-Income inequality and global warming is on the top of future challenges.
+Fourth Industrial Revolution (FIR) is on the doorstep.
+Income inequality and global warming are on the top of future challenges.
 There is a close link between financial system, digitalisation and economic inequality.
-Before looking in to future, I think, we better start reviewing the past; specially the globalisation era how it went.
+Before looking into future, I think, we better start reviewing the past; especially the globalisation era how it went.
 I picked up some books to see the way of development and thinking behind the development so far.
 Following books and articles gave me an insight thought.

 Globalization and its Discontents, written by Professor Joseph Stiglitz, gives clear idea of why and how Globalization has been discontented to fulfill vested interest although it got liberal and democratic philosophy.
 Due to the results of globalization so far, Prof Stiglitz summarises that it has been sheer exploitation from fistful ‘West’ minorities to majority throughout the world.
 However, Stiglitz loves globalization.
 So he wrote another book Making Globalization Work where he says that another world is possible.
 The author is so worried about intolerable inequality created during the era of globalization.
 His book The Price of Inequality is interesting to see the inequality, today.

 In Globalization and its Discontents Prof Stiglitz; Nobel laureate, Chairman of President Bill Clinton’s Council of Economic Advisers, says that all developing countries desperately seeking funds must accept the terms and conditions imposed by IMF to get ‘Structural Adjustment Loan’ from the World Bank especially they have to liberalise their financial market, But there were not effective policy measures whether the country is able to do so.
 (P14)

 Stiglitz says that ‘western countries pushed poor countries to eliminate trade barriers by keeping their own barriers as it is.
 And also developing countries were prevented from exporting their agricultural products.’